Explaining open data can be difficult. Not the meaning of open data:

 2. It’s not about doing good

-The idea that open data is something that libraries should be doing, for professional integrity and social reasons, is great.
+The idea that open data is something that libraries should be doing, for professional and social reasons, is great.
 But a waste of time for getting buy-in.

 Make open data about service improvement.
 Libraries can benefit in the ways other services have by embracing open.
 Use value stories, and examples of where open data is used in extraordinary ways.
 Point to large open data communities, and ask managers to imagine what could happen if those people suddenly found the library relevant in engaging with what they do.